machaao/machaao-samples/index.rst

 Small Businesses / Enterprise
 =============================================================================
-Are you are business with an existing messenger chatbot or platform?
+* Do you have an existing messenger based chatbot or platform?
+* Go Omnichannel

-Connect your existing messenger chat bot(s) to our platform and run it inside your own android app or website within hours.
+* Make your existing messenger chat bot(s) work inside your own android app or website within hours.

 Partners
 =============================================================================